How To Do Venous Blood Sampling

 • Insert the needle proximally (ie, in the direction of venous blood flow), with the bevel facing up, along the midline of the vein at a shallow angle (about 10 to 30 degrees) to the skin.

-If no flash appears in the hub after 1 to 2 cm of insertion, withdraw the needle slowly.
+If no blood flash appears in the hub after 1 to 2 cm of insertion, withdraw the needle slowly.
 If the needle had initially passed completely through the vein, a flash may now appear as you withdraw the needle tip back into the lumen.
 If a flash still does not appear, withdraw the needle almost to the skin surface, change direction, and try again to advance the needle into the vein.

 If rapid local swelling occurs, blood is extravasating.
 Terminate the procedure: Remove the tourniquet and the needle and apply pressure to the puncture site with a gauze pad (a minute or 2 is usually adequate unless the patient has a coagulopathy).